itanio/itan.io/README.md

 ## Licensing

 Feel free to inspect the code structure, and reuse what is appropriate.
-But please respect that the files in the following directories are Copyright Ousama Itani.
+But please respect that the files in the following directories are Copyright Sam Itani.
 You may not reuse anything therein without my written permission:
 - images/
 - fonts/ (these fonts are licensed only for my own use)